z-shell/pyenv/README.md

 >
 > Please upgrade to [ZI](https://github.com/z-shell-zi)

-The [ZI](https://github.com/z-shell/zi) [pyenv](https://github.com/pyenv/pyenv) package can use the NPM package registry to automatically:
+The [pyenv/pyenv](https://github.com/pyenv/pyenv) zsh package than can use the NPM package registry to automatically:

 -   get the plugin's Git repository OR release-package URL,
 -   get the list of the recommended ices for the plugin,
     -   there can be multiple lists of ices,
     -   the ice lists are stored in _profiles_; there's at least one profile, _default_,
     -   the ices can be selectively overridden.

+# Install

+## Available `pack''` invocations

-Example invocations that'll install [pyenv/pyenv](https://github.com/pyenv/pyenv) either from the release archive or from Git repository:
+[pyenv/pyenv](https://github.com/pyenv/pyenv) either from the release archive or from Git repository: